26XIIMuseum/26XIIMuseum.github.io/wordpress/README.md

 - create a new menu for Header location
 - edit the header, delete the Nav, add the Max Mega Menu
 - ensure the menu is "enabled" in Menu Locations
+- set colors
+- change font size to 1.8 rem for Menu Bar and Mobile Menu

 ## Lightbox